 One part of me was glad that work and dancing were consuming all my time.
 Busy-ness was probably beneficial, as a means to escape my intense feelings of grief and loss.
 That and my visits to Dr. Katt, my therapist.
 Really, the bus rides to and from work were the only times I found myself being tortured about my religious life and what to do with it.
 I was so torn inside.
 My entire world had been ripped away from me after getting disfellowshipped.

 But torn because I didn’t want to go back to the family religion.
 Ever!

 During one such bus ride, I began to realize, on a deeper level, how all the congregation members who I thought were my friends, were really false friends.
 They were only “allowed” to talk to me if I was a member “in good standing” — otherwise a friendship was not permitted.
 Like only platonic friendships were possible in JW-ville, because what if someone you cared about left the religion?
 How do you just “shut your heart off” from such a friend?

-I awoke from one of those sad daydreams on the bus to realize Gabi was sitting across the aisle and two seats up, just ahead of the rear exit.
+I awoke from one of those sad daydreams on the bus to see a familiar person.
+Gabi was her name!
+Yes!
+I realized it was Gabi sitting across the aisle and two seats up, just ahead of the rear exit!
 I could not imagine missing her board the bus — my beloved Gabi — which revealed the depth of my anguish.